Anthony Downs

-Anthony Downs (November 21, 1930 – October 2, 2021) was an American economist specializing in public policy and public administration.
+James Anthony Downs (November 21, 1930 – October 2, 2021) was an American economist specializing in public policy and public administration.
 His research focuses included political choice theory, rent control, affordable housing, and transportation economics.
 He wrote a number of books including, An Economic Theory of Democracy (1957) and Inside Bureaucracy (1967), which have been major influences on the public choice school of political economy.
-In Downs's Law of Peak-Hour Traffic Congestion (1962), he accurately predicted that expanding expressways could not reduce traffic congestion, since demand would increase as well, and that reducing speeds increases capacity.
+In Downs's Law of Peak-Hour Traffic Congestion (1962), he predicted that expanding expressways could not reduce traffic congestion, since demand would increase as well, and that reducing speeds increases capacity.

-He served as a senior senior fellow at the Brookings Institution in Washington, D.C., member of faculty at the University of Chicago and a visiting fellow at the Public Policy Institute of California in San Francisco.
+He served as a senior fellow at the Brookings Institution in Washington, D.C., member of faculty at the University of Chicago and a visiting fellow at the Public Policy Institute of California in San Francisco.
 Downs was also an elected fellow of the National Academy of Public Administration.

 Early life

 James Anthony Downs was born on November 21, 1930, in Evanston, Illinois.
 His father was the founder of a consulting firm, Real Estate Research Corporation, and a frequent speaker on real estate related topics.
 He grew up in Park Ridge, Illinois, a suburb of Chicago.

 He received a B.A. in international relations and political theory from Carleton College in 1952.
 During this time he was the elected president of the college student body.
 He would later credit this experience for some of his interests in studying democracy.
 He went to the Graduate School of Business at Stanford University on a scholarship to pursue his M.A. and Ph.D. in economics, obtaining his doctorate in 1956.

 He enlisted in the Navy and served as an intelligence officer when he was drafted.
 During this time he also served on an aircraft carrier in the Mediterranean Sea.
 He quit the service after three years to join his father's consulting firm and also briefly served as a member of the faculty at the University of Chicago.